 The Attribute Controller modifies the CRT display data stream in graphics and character modes.
-It controls display attributes such as blinking, underlining, cursor, pixel panning, reverse video, and background or foreground video.
+It controls display attributes such as blinking, underlining, cursor, pixel panning, reverse video, and background or foreground color in all display modes.

-WD90C00 INTERFACES
+WD90C10 INTERFACES

 CPU AND BIOS ROM INTERFACE